 Ridding Your Wood of Debris

-You simply don’t want to stain a dirty deck or fence.
+You simply do not want to stain a dirty deck or fence.
 Staining over the top of dirt, debris, and mold, can lead to stain failure.
-Although stain may initially cling to dirt, debris, and mold, it’s likely to flake off as weather and heat effect the wood.
+Although stain may initially cling to dirt, debris, and mold, it is likely to flake off as weather and heat effect the wood.
 Pressure cleaning the surface rigorously preps the surface by pulling all dirt and debris from it.

 For these reasons, a quick pressure washing is an ideal preparation before wood staining.
-If you’d like to book an appointment with your local Charlotte area power washers,
+If you would like to book an appointment with your local Charlotte area power washers,